vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/external.md

 ## Per Page

-If you need to add page-level CSS and JS, please set `head` option in [Front Matter](../../cookbook/vuepress/page.md#frontmatter).
+If you need to add page-level CSS and JS, please set `head` option in [frontmatter](../../cookbook/vuepress/page.md#frontmatter).

 ```md
 ---